Research

 In addition to the monograph, I am working on a series of papers which explore the skeptic’s argumentative strategies as they relate to skeptical inquiry and the goal of suspending judgment.
 The first of these papers, published in Apeiron, presents a new problem for the standard interpretation of the five Modes of Agrippa.
 The Modes are typically thought to be argument forms or objections to dogmatic arguments, but I claim that such an interpretation cannot make sense of the skeptics using the Modes to suspend judgment themselves.
 In response to this (and other problems), I argue that the Modes are types of dialectical challenge that skeptics can use in an endless inquiry into any dogmatic position.

 The second paper in this series examines the role that disagreement plays in generating the skeptic’s suspension of judgment (epochē).
-This paper, which is currently under review, argues that skeptical suspension of judgment comes about, not through the precarious balance of argumentative forces, but as a result of following a particular norm that demands epochē in the face of philosophical disagreement.
+This paper, which is currently forthcoming in Archiv für Geschichte der Philosophie argues that skeptical suspension of judgment comes about, not through the precarious balance of argumentative forces, but as a result of following a particular norm that demands epochē in the face of philosophical disagreement.
 Once we see that the skeptics follow this norm, it not only helps make sense of a number of puzzling passages in Sextus’ Outlines, but it also answers the problem some scholars have raised, namely how can the skeptics continue investigating once they have suspended judgment?
 I show how such investigative activity is coherent.

 My interpretation of skeptical suspension in the face of disagreement raises another puzzle, namely why does Sextus talk about philosophical oppositions having “equal weight” (isostheneia) if the persuasiveness of the arguments on either side of the question does not generate the epochē as so many scholars have claimed.
-This is the topic for my third paper of the series, which is currently still in the early stages of development.
+This is the topic for my third paper of the series, which I have presented already at a couple of conferences.

-I am also currently working on a paper about the ethical thought in Xenophanes of Colophon; I presented a version of this paper at the 2018 APA Central Division meeting.
+I am also working on a paper about the ethical thought in Xenophanes of Colophon.
 Xenophanes is most well known for his epistemological fragments, which seem to express a form of skepticism, and for his theological fragments, which are critical of mythic stories that portray the gods from the perspective of a shameful anthropomorphic provincialism.
 What I think scholars have missed is the ethical content of Xenophanes’ thought.
 I argue that the Colophonian was an ethical philosopher in the mold of Socrates: He critically confronts the social and moral norms of his community in order to spur them to seek wisdom by inquiring into virtue and appropriate action.

 Finally, looking forward, I plan to explore the way that ancient thinkers understood failures in explanation: Are all failures of explanation simply mistakes, or are some aspects of reality inexplicable?
 We are all familiar with Thrasymachus' radical claim in the first Book of the Republic, that the true expert never errs.
 Plato suggests in several places that a genuine science or technē is able to explain and predict every phenomenon within a given domain.
 Aristotle seems to have been drawn to this view insofar as he begins the Posterior Analytics saying that scientific understanding is of explanations that are necessarily true.
 But later, in the same treatise, Aristotle admits that we can also understand things that happen “for the most part,” suggesting that scientific understanding of the sublunary world may have explanatory “gaps.”
 That is, some phenomena, although generally predictable, do not happen always in the same way, and we, as scientists, can understand and explain these occurrences, even though any particular occurrence may admit of exception.